 This was really interesting:

 Also, "Question Evolution Day" was not started in response to that "Clergy Letter Project" call to apostasy.
-The fact is, I had never heard of it, or him, until after QED was happening.
-Zimmerman needs to get over himself.
+The fact is, I had never heard of it, or Zimmerman, until after QED was happening.
+He needs to get over himself.
 Now, I can see where he might get the idea that QED was started because of his "let's get liberal churches whoring with atheists" initiative, since The Christian Post (which he linked) said:

 As many churches observed "Evolution Weekend," some congregations and other groups decided to celebrate a different perspective on the origins debate with "Question Evolution Day."